diso/wordpress-openid/readme.txt

 [libcurl]: http://lists.openidenabled.com/pipermail/dev/2007-August/000784.html

+= How do I add an OpenID field to my comment form? =

+The easiest way to display the fact that your blog accepts OpenIDs is to enable the "Comment Form" option for the plugin.
+This will allow the normal website field to be used for OpenIDs as well.
+If this doesn't display properly for your particular theme or you simply prefer to have a separate OpenID field, you can modify your comments.php template to include an "openid_url" text field as part of your comment form.
+For the default theme, this might look like:

+	<p><input type="text" name="openid_url" id="openid_url" />
+	<label for="openid_url"><small>OpenID URL</small></label></p>

+The input element MUST have the name "openid_url".
+Additionally, using "openid_url" for the id causes the field to be styled with an OpenID logo.
+To remove this, you can override the stylesheet or simply change the element id.

 = How do I get help if I have a problem? =

 Please direct support questions to the "Plugins and Hacks" section of the